 Mr. Rudi Fronk reports

-Seabridge Gold holds a 100-per-cent interest in several North American gold resource projects.
-The company's principal assets are the KSM and Iskut properties located near Stewart, B.C., Canada, and the Courageous Lake gold project located in Canada's Northwest Territories.
-For a breakdown of Seabridge's mineral reserves and resources by project and category please visit the company's website.
+The company holds a 100-per-cent interest in several North American gold projects.
+The company's principal assets are the KSM and Iskut projects located near Stewart, B.C., and the Courageous Lake gold project located in Canada's Northwest Territories.

 © 2020 Canjex Publishing Ltd. All rights reserved.